apache/zeppelin/docs/interpreter/sap.md

 ```

 ## Object Interpolation
-The JDBC interpreter also supports interpolation of `ZeppelinContext` objects into the paragraph text.
+The SAP interpreter also supports interpolation of `ZeppelinContext` objects into the paragraph text.
 To enable this feature set `universe.interpolation` to `true`.
 The following example shows one use of this facility:

 ####In Scala cell: